Tutorial

 print('Adding ' + layer_name)

-Map.addLayer(weather_band, weather_visParams, layer_name, 0) # 0 means the layers will not be selected "on" by default
+Map.addLayer(weather_band, weather_visParams, layer_name, 1) # can change 1 to 0 if you don't want the layers to be selected "on" by default

-Now let's add the full image collection (all years) for a different site as a Map Layer.
+Now let's add a full image collection (all years) for a different site onto the Map.
 For this example, we'll use the site Lyndon B. Johnson National Grassland (CLBJ), as there are 5 years of reflectance data ingested in GEE for that site.
 This is a nice example for displaying the time-lapse feature in the interactive map.

 site = 'CLBJ'

-# See the years of data available for the specified site:
+# Display the years of data available for the specified site:

 Map = geemap.Map()

-# Filter the SDR image collection at that site from all available years
+# Filter the refl001 and refl002 image collections at the selected site from all available years

 # Read in only the data bands, all of which start with "B", eg. "B001"